 The Interim Reservoir Control Action Plan

 One of the most troubling documents was an internal file called the “interim reservoir control action plan.”
 The plan showed that the Corps was deeply concerned about the damage that a 25-year storm could cause to the Addicks and Barker dams.
 Keep in mind that Harvey was an 800-year storm, with water levels far higher than the Corps ever predicted.
-Again, the plan doesn’t specific what happens when the water levels exceed the maximum set by the plan—which has happened two years in a row.
+Again, the plan doesn’t specify what happens when the water levels exceed the maximum set by the plan—which has happened two years in a row.
 All it recommends is accelerated releases of the floodwaters.